 Completing a puzzle with a sibling or friend is a great opportunity to work on social skills.

-Children need to cooperate and collaborate and they experience the satisfaction of working towards a common goal.
+Children need to cooperate and collaborate as they experience the satisfaction of working towards a common goal.

 11. Relieve Tension